Dishpit/Embr/omega-syntax/README.md

 ## Features

-- Syntax highlighting for Omega `.o` files.
+- Syntax highlighting for Omega `.omg` files.
 - Support for keywords, functions, variables, classes, and more.

 ## Requirements